Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > NCERT Summary: Development

 Income and Other Goals

-• Many people aim to earn more money to meet their daily needs.
+• Many people aim to earn more income to meet their daily needs.
 Money and the things it can buy are essential for our lives.
 Alongside the pursuit of higher income, individuals seek equal treatment, freedom, security, and respect from others.
 Discrimination is something they strongly dislike.
 All these factors are significant goals.

 • Some companies may offer lower salaries but provide stable employment, which gives a sense of security.
 On the other hand, some firms pay high wages but lack job security, which can lead to feelings of insecurity.